decretist/Dissertation/Chapter1/chapter1.md

 and he was found to be in possession of the stolen goods, a state of affairs that he was unable to credibly explain.
-Neither can it be seriously doubted that Mengho's case was conducted according to the due process standards prevailing in that time and place, torture being very much a normal part of due process.
+Neither can it be seriously doubted that Mengho's case was conducted according to the due process standards prevailing in that time and place.
+Full proof necessary to convict a criminal defendant (*reus*) under Roman law required either a confession or the testimony of two witnesses, testimony unlikely to be forthcoming in the case of a crime of stealth committed at night such as Mengho's.
+In the absence of a voluntary confession or witness testimony, torture of the defendant in order to obtain an involuntary confession was simply the next routine step of due process.
 Indeed, Hermann Kantorowicz (†1940) brought the story of Mengho to the attention of medieval legal historians, and it remains well known today, precisely because Kantorowicz considered it a textbook example of